Organising Memorable Camino Charity Challenges

 Overseas Camino Charity Challenges are a fantastic way to raise money for good causes.
 A shared Camino experience will help raise awareness, gain public attention, increase long-term support for your charity and promote a healthy lifestyle message.

-We can help you organise a great adventure with your charity supporters.
+We can help you organise a great adventure on the Camino de Santiago with your charity supporters.
 Our group tour experts have years of experience organising charity treks and we are here to help, get in touch.

 How we can help make your Camino Charity Challenge a success: